-- Copy of Mexican Birth Certificate for derivative applicant, Gonzalez, born March 24, 1984 in Guadalajara, Jalisco, Mexico, with certified English translation. - Biographic page of Mexican passport of - Copy of marriage certificate for married July 12, 2008 in Chicago, Illinois, United States. - Affidavit of - DuPage County Circuit Court original certified disposition relating to County Circuit Court or County Circuit Court or Circuit Court or Circuit Court or Circuit Court or Circuit Court or Circuit Court or Circuit Court or Circuit Court or Circuit Court or Circuit Court or Circuit Court or - Relevant Statute: 720 ILCS 5/31(4)(A).
+- Copy of Mexican Birth Certificate for derivative applicant, Gonzalez, born March 24, 1984 in Guadalajara, Jalisco, Mexico, with certified English translation. - Biographic page of Mexican passport of - Copy of marriage certificate for and a second sec - Affidavit of - DuPage County Circuit Court original certified disposition relating to the second secon - Relevant Statute: 720 ILCS 5/31(4)(A).